 Note: In order to apply for Energy Office grants, you will need to have a DUNS number and a SAM number, required for entities receiving federal funds.
 For information on how to create a user account in SAM (System for Award Management), visit the SAM website.
 For information on how to obtain a DUNS number, visit the Dun & Bradstreet website.

-The US Department of Energy has awarded funding to the SC Office of Regulatory Staff (ORS) Energy Office (EO), to fund several high-impact demonstration projects in the areas of energy efficiency, renewable energy, and alternative fuels.
+The US Department of Energy has awarded funding to the SC Office of Regulatory Staff (ORS) Energy Office (EO), to fund several high-impact demonstration projects in the areas of energy efficiency, renewable energy, and clean transportation.

 Eligible applicants include state agencies, local governments, public colleges/ universities/technical colleges, K-12 public schools and 501(c) (3) non-profit organizations.
 The maximum award value will typically be $5,000.
 Exceptions above the maximum award amount may be considered.
 The Energy Office may fund up to seven projects.
 Cost sharing is not required but leveraging of funds is encouraged in order to maximize the energy-related benefits of a project.

 South Carolina Diesel Emissions Reduction Act (DERA) Grants